danielabar/meblog/src/markdown/rapid-prototype-chatgpt-oas-breakeven-part2.md

 Throughout this rapid prototyping journey with ChatGPT, a few key insights emerged:

-- **Speed**: The development process was notably faster, especially during the initial setup of Chart.js, and form building.
+- **Speed**: The development process was notably faster, especially during the initial setup of Chart.js, form building, and what would have been a tedious task of building the customized results explanation.
-- **Functional UI**: Although the generated UI may not win design awards, it’s functional, with neat alignment, accessible tab order, and overall consistent design elements.
+- **Functional UI**: Although the generated UI may not win design awards, it’s functional, with neat alignment, accessible tab order, and overall consistency.
 - **Bugs and Limitations**: Introducing new features sometimes led to bugs, as updates didn’t always integrate seamlessly with existing code.
 - **Complex Logic**: ChatGPT struggled with the breakeven logic, requiring manual intervention to refine the algorithm before it could generate correct code.
-- **Code Style**: It often suggested creating anonymous functions like `const findBreakevenAge = () => {...}`, which resulted in confusing stack traces.
+- **Code Style**: It often suggested creating anonymous functions like `const findBreakevenAge = () => {...}`, which result in confusing stack traces.
 I prefer traditional function declarations like `function findBreakevenAge() {...}` for clearer debugging.
 - **Efficiency Concerns**: Redundant calculations and hard-coded values required manual optimization, highlighting the need for developer oversight.
 - **Engineer’s Role**: Generative AI is not (yet?) at the point where a functioning product can be produced without any engineering.
-When I gave it the problem statement exactly as worded by the SME, the initial output didn’t make sense and failed to respond to user input.
+When I gave it the problem statement exactly as worded by the SME, the initial output was confusing and failed to respond to user input.

-These lessons reaffirm that while AI can accelerate development and handle routine tasks, the nuanced decision-making and problem-solving abilities of a skilled engineer working together with a product manager and/or subject matter expert are still needed.
+These lessons show that while AI can accelerate development and handle routine tasks, the nuanced decision-making and problem-solving abilities of a skilled engineer working together with a product manager or subject matter expert are still needed.